-Phil Joy is a Holiday Sickness Fee Earner having joined Bott and Co in 2015.
-He represents individuals and families in cases against the major holiday tour operators where clients have gone experienced food poisoning whilst on holiday.
+Phil Joy is a Holiday Claims Fee Earner having joined Bott and Co in 2015.
+He represents individuals and families in cases against the major holiday tour operators.

 Having always been fascinated by law, Phil decided to make the move from the retail industry the legal sector, bringing with him hands on experience in providing quality customer service – making sure customers feel valued, appreciated and treated fairly.

-Before his current role as Holiday Sickness Fee Earner, Phil was a member of the Client First Response Team (CFRT) where he was exposed to inbound queries from new clients in all of the different claim types that the firm deals with – holiday sickness, flight delay compensation, road traffic accident claims and personal injury claims.
+Before his current role as Holiday Claims Fee Earner, Phil was a member of the Client First Response Team (CFRT) where he was exposed to inbound queries from new clients in all of the different claim types that the firm deals with – flight delay compensation, road traffic accident claims and personal injury claims.

 Phil’s role involves talking to new clients once they have been through CFRT, initiating claims with defendants,, negotiating settlement and preparing cases for trial.